darkerego/python-chat/README.md

 Note:
 -----
+Cloned this code from https://github.com/lunemec/python-chat and fixed some missing parenthesis in print calls.
+Otherwise, I have not change anything.
+Note from original author:

 I found a simple chatserver recipe on the internet with some bugs.
 I fixed most of them, added a encryption and message signing.
 If there are some bugs, you can report them to me, but no promisses :)